ddeleon267/ddeleon267.github.io/_posts/2018-04-19-rails_app_exercise_me.markdown

 permalink:  rails_app_exercise_me
 ---

 For my third portfolio project (built in Rails!), I created a simple app for users to share and created workout routines and their associated exercises.
 You can check out my code [here](https://github.com/ddeleon267/exercise-me).
+You can view a brief video walkthrough [here](https://youtu.be/VfKfWWL2moA).

 ## Models and Model Associations